 The Tigard Triangle is identified as an essential place for the Southwest Corridor Plan.
-It is envisioned as a pedestrian-friendly area with a mix of uses and an increased residential presence.
+It is envisioned as a pedestrian-friendly place with a mix of uses and an increased residential presence.
 The case study project is located near the potential high capacity transit line.

 Analysis of development readiness in the Tigard Triangle highlighted issues with the current regulatory framework and identified the need for key public investments to spur the market to support development forms consistent with the local land use vision.
-This project example found that the following actions could remove barriers and improve the financial feasibility of development consistent with the Southwest Corridor Land Use Vision.
+The following actions can remove barriers and improve the financial feasibility of development consistent with that vision.

 - Ease parking minimums to enable top-quality office and retail development currently constrained by parking minimums.
-Strategies to address this include: - o Parking reductions that are phased in over time, including reduced minimums for retail, office and housing.
-This could help achieve transit-supportive densities and increase leasable square footage. - As development begins to take place and there is an increase in transit access, a parking management strategy (combined with phased parking reductions) could provide significant benefits.
-(For example, shared parking between office and retail uses.) - Use layered landscaping to maximize leasable square-footage, reduce operating costs, and increase habitat value in an urbanizing area. - Make investments that increase transit access (such as connections to the Tigard Transit Center, increasing higher level of connectivity within the Triangle and enhancing walkability).
-This will help increase the area's attractiveness and value, directly impacting achievable rents and the project's potential return on investment. - Consider land banking developable parcels, since land values are relatively low in the Tigard Triangle today, and public partners could aggregate land for more efficient development with a higher impact.
+Strategies to address this include: - Parking reductions that are phased in over time.
+This would include reducing minimums for retail, office and housing.
+This could help achieve transit-supportive densities and increase leasable square footage. - As development begins to take place, and there is an increase in transit access, a parking management strategy (combined with phased parking reductions) could provide significant benefits.
+There is opportunity for shared parking between office and retail uses, for example. - 2.
+Use layered landscaping to maximize leasable square-footage, reduce operating costs, and increase habitat value in an urbanizing area. - 3.
+Make investments that increase transit access (such as connections to the Tigard Transit Center, increasing higher level of connectivity within the Triangle and enhancing walkability).
+This will help increase the area's attractiveness and value, directly impacting achievable rents and the project's potential return on investment. - 4.
+Consider land banking developable parcels, since land values are relatively low in the Tigard Triangle today, and public partners could aggregate land for more efficient development with a higher impact.